telefonicaid/iotagent-node-lib/doc/getting-started.md

 additionally to one defined in the group mapping (`temperature`).
 The device also has a static attribute `refStore` which is a relationship to the entity `urn:ngsi-ld:Store:001`.

-This information is combined with the common config group information whenever a request is received at the South port of the IoT Agent and used to create or update the relevant entity in the Context Broker.
+This information is combined with the common config group information whenever a measurement is received at the IoT Agent and used to create or update the relevant entity in the Context Broker.

 ## Receiving measures from devices